Some0ne11/qrcode-gen/README.md

 ---

-## 🚀 Getting Started
+## 🚀 Local Development

-To run this application locally, you will need to start both the Go backend and the Vue frontend development servers.
+To run this application locally on your machine, you need to start both the Go backend and the Vue frontend development servers.

 ### 1. Backend (Go) Setup